 New 6” Plasma Ball 12-05-17

-* Fabrication Cost for Dual Channel Plasma Ball is $95 * Carrier Wave Frequency Response is 1 KHz to 60 KHz * Gating Wave Frequency Range from Sub hertz to Carrier Wave setting * Royal Raymond Rife Electric Field type Delivery Device * Check Order Page for delivery status and Order Policy Agreement. * 30 Day Trial Period - Presently 1 Available
+* Fabrication Cost for Dual Channel Plasma Ball with fan upgrade is $115 * Carrier Wave Frequency Response is 1 KHz to 60 KHz * Gating Wave Frequency Range from Sub hertz to Carrier Wave setting * Royal Raymond Rife Electric Field type Delivery Device * Check Order Page for delivery status and Order Policy Agreement. * 30 Day Trial Period - Presently 5 Available

 The Plasma Ball is an Electric Field delivery device similar to most plasma tubes or plasma bulbs.
 It works in 1 of 2 modes which are Carrier Wave direct modulation or Gated Carrier mode.
 Direct modulation is where the plasma is generated at whatever frequency the function generator is set to.
 The Plasma Ball is 100% compatible with the Spooky2 from Spooky and the FY2300 from FeelTech or a software controllable version the FY2300 from BioZap.
 Although the Plasma Ball Carrier Frequency will go much lower than the stated 1Khz frequency specification, it requires a much smaller duty cycle be set to avoid over heating the power driving darlington TIP122 transistor.
 Duty cycles as low as 3% will work with this Plasma Ball.
 A mechanically coupled heat sensor is mounted directly on the power driving transistor to insure it will not self destruct from being overdriven.